 Consuming more whole foods and minimally processed ingredients as part of a vegan diet can help lower inflammation, balance hormone levels and promote better blood sugar control.
 This could protect against metabolism syndrome, which may decrease the risk of conditions like heart disease, stroke and diabetes.

 5. Less Impact on the Environment

-According to the Environmental Protection Agency, agriculture, forestry and other land use accounts for 24 percent of global greenhouse gas emissions each year, mostly due to cultivation of crops and livestock along with deforestation (clearing forests to have more land for livestock to live).
+According to the Environmental Protection Agency, agriculture, forestry and other land use accounts for 24 percent of global greenhouse gas emissions each year, mostly due to the cultivation of crops and livestock along with deforestation, a term that refers to clearing forests to have more land for livestock to live.

-There are multiple environmental benefits to consuming less factory-farm animal products and rather purchasing sustainable, grass-fed products.
+There are multiple environmental benefits to consuming less factory-farmed animal products and purchasing more sustainable products instead.
 For some people, they’re motivated enough to cut out animal products from their diets all together for these reasons.